What Happens When You Stop Drinking Alcohol: An Honest Look

 Annual cancer cases in the US attributed to alcohol

 Alcohol is calorie-dense.
 At 7 calories per gram, it sits just below fat (9 calories) and well above carbohydrates and protein (4 calories each).
-A pint of 5% lager contains around 220 calories.
-A large glass of wine hits 200+.
-A G&T runs 170.
+A pint of 4% lager contains around 180 calories, rising to 220 or more for stronger 5% brews.
+A large (250 ml) glass of wine comes in at around 180-200 calories.
+A double gin and tonic lands near 150 calories.

 These are empty calories.
 No nutrition, no satiety, just energy your body stores as fat if you don't burn it off.